Impurities as a quantum thermometer for a Bose-Einstein condensate

+Very low temperatures are also required to observe quantum field theory effects e.g. Unruh-Hawking radiation \cite{papermort}.
 Quantum field theory predicts that the dynamics of spacetime or the presence of horizons produce quantum particles from vacuum fluctuations.
 For example, in the dynamical Casimir effect, a moving boundary condition gives rise to vacuum excitations.
 This effect was recently demonstrated in superconducting circuits \cite{casimirwilson}.
 Currently several experimental groups in the field of analogue gravity attempt to demonstrate cosmological particle creation, dynamical Casimir effect and Hawking radiation in analogue spacetimes produced in BECs \cite{casimirwestbrook}.
 However, in a BEC a thermal background is always present due to unavoidable atomic collisions.
-In experiments, it is crucial to work at low temperatures so that the quantum particles created by effects of emergent spacetimes can be distinguished from this thermal noise.
-Recent experiments to demonstrate the dynamical Casimir effect in a BEC\cite{casimirwestbrook}, have not been able to ensure that the excitations produced are indeed quantum even at temperatures as low as 200 nK.
-A method to accurately determine temperatures in the nK regime would be of great benefit to these experiments.
+In these experiments, it is crucial to work at low temperatures so that the quantum particles created by effects of emergent spacetimes can be distinguished from this thermal noise.
+Recent experiments to demonstrate the dynamical Casimir effect in a BEC \cite{casimirwestbrook}, have not been able to ensure that the excitations produced are indeed quantum even at temperatures as low as 200 nK.
+A new method to accurately determine temperatures in the nK and sub-nK regime would be of great benefit to these experiments.